CatherineRodriquez04/data_park/README.md

 6. Choose Correct Table to Connect to the DB
 7. Repeat the above steps for all csv files to fill the database for all the tables

-## Setting Up mySQL in Visual Studio Code (ensure proper extensions):
+## Setting Up mySQL in Visual Studio Code (ensure proper extensions are installed):
 1. In Terminal: mysql -u root -p
 2. Enter your localhost password
 3. SELECT * FROM (choose any table name to ensure the database was filled properly from your workbench)